 That strength is so great I can protect myself in the same shield of protecting them.

-Was it easy cutting these toxic people from our lives?
+Was it easy cutting these toxic relationships from our lives?

 The simple answer… F*&% no!

-It was a life I grew up in and was conditioned to believe was as natural as breathing.
+It was a life I grew up in and was conditioned to believe the torment was as natural as breathing.

 It was the only life I knew how to live.
 It was a life that was instilled upon me my entire life.